WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 ##### 10. add a bookmark to an existing page

 Make sure the PAGE object does already exist otherwise the bookmark status can't be displayed.
 It will be saved though.
-- be sure the bookmark doesn't already exists first (TODO - WHY?)

 ```js
 const { status, result: page } = await api.executeRemoteOperation({